StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Comment: God's glory as it relates to \"every knee will bow, and every tongue confess\""
 %}}

+## Heaven {#heaven}

+### Heaven > Is upon the surface of the Earth in eternity, not up in the clouds {#heaven-is-upon-the-surface-of-the-earth-in-eternity-not-up-in-the-clouds}

+{{% subject-index-link
+content-type="Reader Q&A"
+content-type-slugified="questions-and-answers"
+link="/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/how-does-the-concept-of-resuscitation-affect-the-afterlife/#wait-is-it-just-human-spirits-in-these-places-but-what-about-resurrection-bodies"
+study-title="Sleep as a Euphemism for Death; Resuscitation; the Afterlife; and More" page-title="How Does the Concept of Resuscitation Affect the Afterlife?" header-title="Wait, is it just human spirits in these places?
+But what about resurrection bodies?"
+%}}

+## Heavenly geography {#heavenly-geography}

+{{% subject-index-link
+content-type="Reader Q&A"
+content-type-slugified="questions-and-answers"
+link="/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/how-does-the-concept-of-resuscitation-affect-the-afterlife/#heavenly-geography"
+study-title="Sleep as a Euphemism for Death; Resuscitation; the Afterlife; and More" page-title="How Does the Concept of Resuscitation Affect the Afterlife?" header-title="\"Heavenly geography\""
+%}}

+### Heavenly geography > Subdivisions of Hades {#heavenly-geography-subdivisions-of-hades}

+{{% subject-index-link
+content-type="Reader Q&A"
+content-type-slugified="questions-and-answers"
+link="/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/could-you-explain-more-how-all-this-works-with-respect-to-the-finality-of-death/#luke-16-on-the-chasm-of-separation"
+study-title="Sleep as a Euphemism for Death; Resuscitation; the Afterlife; and More" page-title="Could You Explain More How All This Works with Respect to the Finality of Death?" header-title="Luke 16 - on the chasm of separation"
+%}}

 ## Hell {#hell}

 ### Hell > People are sent only because of unbelief {#hell-people-are-sent-only-because-of-unbelief}